Kong/docs.konghq.com/app/0.14.x/plugin-development/admin-api.md

 ---

 Kong can be configured using a REST interface referred to as the [Admin API].
-Plugins can extend it by adding their own endpoints to accomodate custom entities or other personalized management needs.
+Plugins can extend it by adding their own endpoints to accommodate custom entities or other personalized management needs.
 A typical example of this is the creation, retrieval, and deletion (commonly referred to as "CRUD operations") of API keys.